70th Infantry Division (Wehrmacht): History

 As World War II progressed, German manpower available for military service declined and this was exacerbated by the severe losses suffered in Normandy, Tunisia and Stalingrad.
 Groups of men that had been previously declared unfit for active service were drafted or recalled into service.
 These included those with stomach complaints, injuries, and illnesses.
 German soldiers suffering from stomach illnesses or digestive complaints not deemed severe enough to prevent them from fighting were organized into "stomach" (magen) or "stomach ill" (magenkranken) units.
-The 70th Infantry Division (Germany)of World War II is the only known case of this practice being employed at the divisional level.
+The 70th Infantry Division of World War II is the only known case of this practice being employed at the divisional level.

 To keep them well enough to fight, they were fed on a specialised diet and were allowed their own latrines to avoid spreading their illnesses.

 To facilitate the provision of special foods, it was decided that these men would be concentrated into one formation (hence the unofficial description of "White Bread" or Magen (Stomach) Division).
 Tessin does use the terminology of (M) and Magen to denote stomach troops, so it may have been an official Wehrmacht designation.